kirakiray/ofa.js/README.md

 ofa.js is a library for building web interfaces and applications.
 You can start developing with it by including a `script` tag in your HTML, making it one of the best alternatives to jQuery.

 ofa.js can be used as a library like jQuery and can also be employed for developing large web applications similar to React, Vue, and Angular.
-Its introduction eliminates the need for tools like npm, Node.js, and webpack that are unrelated to interface development, making interface development simpler and more efficient.
+Its introduction eliminates the need for tools like npm, Node.js, and webpack that are unrelated to interface development, making interface development easier and more efficient.

 ## How to Use